Mott transition in a cavity-boson system: A quantitative comparison between theory and experiment: Results

-In both experiments and simulations, the momentum space density distribution $\tilde{\rho}(\mathbf{k})$ in the SSF and SMI phases is completely different.
-It provides a way to track the phase boundary.
+As the cavity is switched on, the momentum space density distributions $\tilde{\rho}(\mathbf{k})$ behave similarly in experiments [Fig.~\ref{fig:density}(a-f)] and simulations Fig.~\ref{fig:density}(g-l)], except for the thermal background in experiments which is due to heating of the sample and cannot be captured by our model.
+In both experiments and simulations, $\tilde{\rho}(\mathbf{k})$ in the SSF and SMI phases are completely different.
+It provides a way to determine the phase boundary.
 A typical SSF state is represented by ``State 2'', whose measured and simulated momentum space densities are shown in Figs.~\ref{fig:density}(b) and \ref{fig:density}(h), respectively.
-In the SSF phase, the central Bragg peak at $(p_\mathrm{x},p_\mathrm{y})=(0,0)$ is high and narrow and the satellite peaks are clearly visible.
-The four Bragg peaks at $(p_\mathrm{x},p_\mathrm{y})=(\pm \hbar k_c,\pm \hbar k_c)$ are the next dominant peaks and they indicate a strong coherence between atoms in the immediately neighboring sites of the checkerboard lattice, which are $(\pm\lambda_c/2,\pm\lambda_c/2)$ apart from each other.
-On top of these strong peaks, small peaks are seen at $(p_\mathrm{x},p_\mathrm{y}) = (0,\pm 2 k_c)$ and barely visible at $(p_\mathrm{x},p_\mathrm{y}) = (\pm 2 k_c,0)$, which correspond to the optical pump lattice and the intracavity lattice, respectively.
+In the SSF phase, the central Bragg peak at $(k_x,k_y)=(0,0)$ is high and narrow and the satellite peaks are clearly visible.
+The four Bragg peaks at $(k_x,k_y)=(\pm k_c,\pm k_c)$ are the next dominant peaks and they indicate a strong coherence between atoms in the immediately neighboring sites of the checkerboard lattice, which are $(\pm\lambda_c/2,\pm\lambda_c/2)$ apart from each other in the real space.
+On top of these strong peaks, small peaks are seen at $(k_x,k_y) = (0,\pm 2 k_c)$ and barely visible at $(k_x,k_y) = (\pm 2 k_c,0)$, which correspond to the optical pump lattice and the intracavity lattice, respectively.
 In contrast, ``State 6'' is a good representative of the SMI phase, whose measured and simulated momentum space densities are shown in Figs.~\ref{fig:density}(f) and \ref{fig:density}(l), respectively.
 In the SMI phase, the central peak becomes broad and low, and the satellite peaks become diffuse.
 They indicate the strong localization of the atoms in the individual lattice sites and the lack of coherence between the atoms~\cite{klinder15,lin19,lin202,greiner02,spielman07,spielman08,weiner17,kato08,blakie04,axel162,chatterjee18,chatterjee20}.
-For comparison, the corresponding simulated real space density distributions $\rho(\mathbf{x})$ for the chosen states are also shown in Fig.~\ref{fig:density}(m-r).
+The localization and loss of coherence of the atoms accompanying the increasing pump strength does not trigger qualitative change in the real space density distributions $\rho(\mathbf{x})$ [Fig.~\ref{fig:density}(m-r)], despite their significant impact in the momentum space.
 These images are not available from our experimental setup because the resolution of the absorption imaging system in the experiment is not good enough to resolve the individual lattice sites.
-The localization and loss of coherence of the atoms accompanying the increasing pump strength does not trigger qualitative change in the real space density distribution.
+Nevertheless, as a sanity check, we confirm that the four-well model and the full two-dimensional mean-field model [Fig.~\ref{fig:density}(s-x)] produce the same real space density distributions locally at the center of the harmonic trap.